 Torrenting can be a great way to download and share files, but it can also be a risk if you’re not careful.
 There are a few things you can do to protect yourself while torrenting:

-- Use a reliable VPN: A VPN (virtual private network) encrypts your traffic and routes it through a server in another location.
+- Use a reliable VPN like Surfshark: A VPN (Virtual Private Network) encrypts your traffic and routes it through a server in another location.
 This makes it harder for anyone to track what you’re doing online, including your ISP.

 - Choose wisely: Not all torrents are created equal.
 Some sites may offer pirated content or malware-infected files.
 Stick to reputable sites and beware of anything that seems too good to be true.